 If your #IndustryConference hashtag is also being accompanied by #industryconf2020, just include both in every post (that’s right—every single post!).

-Organic reach on social is either dead or dying, depending on whom you talk to.
+Organic reach on social media is either dead or dying, depending on whom you talk to.

 Either way, you’ll have to include social ad spend in your event budget.

-When you’re creating your ads, strive to make them feel as little like advertising as possible—connected consumers are wired to filter out anything that feels like a paid promotion, and will scroll right past your ad without a second thought if it’s not compelling.
+When creating conference advertising, strive to make them feel as little like advertisements as possible—connected consumers are wired to filter out anything that feels like a paid promotion.
+If they feel like your paid ads are trying too hard to sell them something, consumers will scroll right past it without a second thought if it’s not compelling.

 Instead, go for a storytelling approach.
 This infographic from OneSpot gives some great stats on how effective storytelling can be, as opposed to more promotional language.

-Use images in every ad if you can, as content with relevant imagery gets 94 percent more total views than content without.
+Use images in every ad if you can, as content with relevant imagery gets 94 percent more total views than content without it.

 4. Leverage sponsors and speakers to increase your conference’s online reach.

-If you’re working with sponsors, make sure you’re tagging them and thanking them publicly (on social media) when you post.
+If you’re working with sponsors, make sure you tag them and thank them publicly (on social media) when you post.

-The same is true of any speakers or influencers who will be participating in your conference.
+The same is true of any speakers or B2B influencers who will be participating in your conference.

 Promoting the event they’ll be speaking at is important for their own brand, too, so don’t be shy about asking them—tactfully, of course—to share the information with their audiences.

-5. Remember to keep up your online promotion while your conference in going and after it ends!
+5. Remember to keep up your online promotion while your conference is going and after it ends!

 This will help with promotion for next year, as buzzworthy events generate word-of-mouth promotion, and that kind of marketing is priceless.

 During your event, designate one person (or a team, depending on the size of your event) to post live from panel sessions and keynotes.
-You can also post photos of attendees, crowd shots, sound bytes from your presenters, short videos…the possibilities are endless.
+You can also post photos of attendees, crowd shots, sound bytes from your presenters, or short videos—the possibilities are endless!

 What’s great about having these assets is that you can use them again to promote the following year’s event.
-Those photos and videos will become reminders of how exciting last year’s event was, and show people who missed out why they should register this time around!
+Those photos and videos will become reminders of how exciting last year’s event was and show people who missed out on why they should register this time around!

-Marketing your conference is a high-stakes game that requires plenty of planning and strategy, as well as on-the-spot thinking.
+Taking time to craft your conference marketing strategy is a high-stakes game that requires plenty of planning as well as critical and on-the-spot thinking.
 But if you do it right, you’ll reap the rewards for years—and events—to come.